Donald Trump Russia Tip Sheet: Meet Carter Page And Other Key Players

 In a videotaped deposition in 2013, Donald Trump said he does not know Felix Sater well.
 Donald Trump has also said that he has no business connections in Russia.

 Maybe Donald Trump doesn’t know Felix Sater well, but his children might.
-Judicial Watch reports that in 2006, Felix Sater escorted Ivanka Trump and Donald Trump Jr. to Moscow to pursue more than $2 billion dollars in Russian deals, for Mr. Trump.
+Judicial Watch reported that in 2006, Felix Sater escorted Ivanka Trump and Donald Trump Jr. to Moscow to pursue more than $2 billion dollars in Russian deals, for Mr. Trump.

 The name of the company that worked with Trump for the SoHo hotel was Bayrock, announced in 2006.
 This would be the same time that Felix Sater was working as a high value asset to the FBI and CIA.
 The other connection in this SoHo triangle, a Mr. Lauria, had three additional projects on his agenda at the time.
 They were with an Iceland firm who was “in favor with President Vladimir Putin” according to Talking Points Memo.